-Cardiovascular diseases (CVD) are diseases that affect the heart and blood vessels and are the leading cause of death worldwide, with around 520 million people affected.
+The cardiovascular diseases (CVD) are those that affect the heart and blood vessels and are the leading cause of death worldwide, with around 520 million people affected.
 CVD include numerous and diverse pathologies, some of which are better known, such as myocardial infarction, heart failure or sudden death, but also other lesser known diseases, such as channelopathies or valvular heart disease.
 In general, the causes that lead to the appearance of CAD are many and very diverse.

 What are cardiovascular risk factors?

-Cardiovascular risk factors are factors that increase the likelihood of developing or dying from CHD.
-They may be habits and lifestyles that are detrimental to the patient's health, such as smoking, stress, unhealthy diet, sedentary lifestyle, etc. that favour the development of other diseases such as obesity, diabetes and hypertension that will contribute to the development of CAD, or non-modifiable biological characteristics such as race, gender, age and genetic factors.
+Cardiovascular risk factors are factors that increase the probability of developing CAD or dying from them.
+They can be habits and lifestyles that are detrimental to the patient's health, such as smoking, stress, unhealthy diet, sedentary lifestyle, etc. that favor the appearance of other diseases such as obesity, diabetes and hypertension that will contribute to the appearance of CAD, or non-modifiable biological characteristics such as race, sex, age and genetic factors.

 What are genetic factors?

-Genetic factors, or genetic inheritance, refer to variants in the DNA of each individual that are a direct cause of the existence of a certain disease or that are predisposing variants, i.e. variants that increase the individual's risk of developing the disease.
+Genetic factors, or genetic inheritance, refer to variants in the DNA of each individual that are a direct cause of the existence of a certain disease or that are predisposing variants, i.e. variants that increase the individual's risk of developing it.

 Numerous genes are known to be involved in the functioning of the cardiovascular system, e.g. some are responsible for regulating blood vessel pressure, others are responsible for the contractility of the heart muscle, others are associated with cholesterol levels, etc. Overall, it is estimated that 15-20% of sudden deaths have a genetic cause.